Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Introduction

 The backward filter and the forward change of measure are suitable to be incorporated into probabilistic programming environments.
-Similar to \cite{law2019functional} we use arguments from category theory to derive a principle of compositionality for our method, that is a principle which ``describes and quantifies how complex things can be assembled out of simpler parts'', as the eponymous journal Compositionality defines it.
+We use arguments from category theory to derive a principle of compositionality for our method, that is a principle which ``describes and quantifies how complex things can be assembled out of simpler parts'', as the eponymous journal Compositionality defines it.
+Very related properties of Bayesian updates are considered in \cite{smithe2020bayesian}.
 By this it is enough to provide a library of transformation rules and tractable approximations for backward filtering each single transition, the elementary building blocks of a model, and an implementable composition rule to obtain guided processes for larger models.
 Note that we speak of ``guided processes'' rather than ``guided proposals'' (used in earlier works), the motivation being that its applicability is not restricted to a proposal distribution in a Metropolis-Hastings algorithm.

 We provide a library of some of such rules and approximations as Julia package \texttt{Mitosis.jl},\footnote{\url{https://github.com/mschauer/Mitosis.jl}.} following the spirit of the \texttt{ChainRules.jl} package, \cite{ChainRules.jl}, providing common differentiation rules to the different automatic differentiation packages in Julia ecosystem.